 How to get involved:

-- Get self-assessed against the Standard.
+- Get self-assessed against the Standard by using our audit preparation tool, Mine Measure.
 View a short fact sheet about self-assessment, or view a webinar about it on our Resources > Webinar page. (self-assessment is not required before independent auditing)

 - If desired, share your self-reported score on the Responsible Mining Map to connect with purchasers and others.